 In connection with the Purchase Agreement, the Company obtained a waiver from the Noteholders with respect to the Company's execution of the Purchase Agreement.
 The closing of the Purchase Agreement, however, remains subject to, among other things, the approval by the Noteholders, which approval is expected in connection with the execution of the documents that will govern the restructuring of the Notes.
-In connection with the Note restructuring, it is expected the Notes will be amended to, among other things, (i) increase the coupon rate to 10.75%, (ii) require the Company to make a \$1.0 million cash payment towards the principal balance, which will result in an adjusted principal amount of \$61.4 million after giving effect to the restructure, (iii) extend the maturity date to July 13, 2013, (iv) grant the Noteholders a new put option, exercisable one year prior to the new maturity date, (v) reduce the conversion price of the Notes to \$2.00 per share, (vi) provide additional covenant restrictions by the Company, including a prohibition on paying dividends on shares of the Company's excess cash flow, and (viii) allow the Noteholders to appoint a member to the board of the directors of the Company and the board of directors or similar body of Emir Oil.
+In connection with the Note restructuring, it is expected the Notes will be amended to, among other things, (i) increase the coupon rate to 10.75%, (ii) require the Company to make a \$1.0 million cash payment towards the principal balance, which will result in an adjusted principal amount of \$61.4 million after giving effect to the restructure, (iii) extend the maturity date to July 13, 2013, (iv) grant the Noteholders a new put option, exercisable one year prior to the new maturity date, (v) reduce the conversion price of the Notes to \$2.00 per share, (vi) provide additional covenant restrictions by the Company, including a prohibition on paying dividends on shares of the Company's common stock and on the pledge or disposal of assets, (vii) provide for semi-annual principal amortization payments of 30% of the Company's excess cash flow, and (viii) allow the Noteholders to appoint a member to the board of the directors of the Company and the board of directors or similar body of Emir Oil.
 If the Purchase Agreement is consummated, the Company expects to redeem the Notes out of the transaction proceeds prior to making a cash distribution to stockholders.